urbit/urbit.org-reloaded/content/using/install.md

 ### Star: Setup And Install

-Because of their need for near-perfect uptime Stars should use cloud services.
+Because of their need for near-perfect uptime Stars should be hosted on [cloud services](insert link here).

 We have a guide for [hosting on DigitalOcean](@/using/operations/hosting.md), but any cloud provider should work.